jhardin101/CS2450Remote/journal.md

 11/7/2025: Subject: selenium troubles -- Because of how selenium is misbehaving for me, going to write my tests and have a teammember whose tests work run on their machine.
 Hopefully that will work!

 11/7/2025: Subject: RSA/Docker -- finished my RSA assignment for CS 2100.
 My troubles turned out to be caused by reading the wrong input into my change of base function, and with that fixed I was able to decrypt the message Bart sent.
 However, the version of the website on Docker seems to no longer be working, so I'll have to see that.

+11/29/2025: Subject: Journal -- I've definitely missed quite a few weeks of the journal.
+I've found this very difficult to remember.
+Perhaps for this sort of thing I should have set alarms or reminders.
+Now, I'll get to work on the final presentation.